— Topics —

 My Definition of “Intestinal Starvation”

-When you gain weight to your base weight from a rebound after a diet, it's the (A) mechanism, but if you gain weight naturally more than your base weight, it is the (B) mechanism.
-This is because the diet creates a situation of starvation.
+When you gain weight to your set-point weight from a rebound after a diet, it's the (A) mechanism, but if you gain weight naturally more than your set-point weight, it is the (B) mechanism.
+This is because a calorie-restricted diet can create a situation of intestinal starvation.

 It is generally believed in Japan that eating when your metabolism is slowing down makes you gain more weight, but it has already been proven that fat people have a higher basal metabolism[1].